MetaCommunity/dobelle-app/README.md

 API for application packaging, initialization, and messaging in Common Lisp
 =========================================================================

+**Ed.
+Note:** This README is outdated.
+Subsequent of the repository migration to [the `thinkum/dobelle` repository][dobelle-src] at GitHub, source references are out-of-date in this text.
+This design specification, furthermore, has not been reviewed since its last content update.

 # Remarks

 * The following _Initial Documentation_  may serve to denote a matter of